Science, Art, Litt, Science based Art & Science Communication

 Modern humans are estimated to be about 200,000 years old, but it seems that 99% of technological progress has occurred in the last 10,000 years.
 What were we doing before that ?

-A true soldier of science!
+Krishna, you are a true soldier of science!

 Our perception of reality is provided "through a glass darkly".
 Our senses are essentially very narrow band filters combined with extensive selection mechanisms.
 As a result we must design instruments that allow us to "see" things that fall outside of our biological sensory apparatus.
 It is generally argued that most, if not all, measurement devices are classical mechanisms and using them to observe quantum mechanical phenomena requires considerable and judicial interpretation.
 As Feynman said science is a process for examining evidence and, hopefully, assigning some useful meaning to it.
 Doing this with non-classical events requires that we observe non-classical phenomena with classical devices and strategies.
 Given this we should not be surprised that the results are difficult to understand.
 (On Quantum mechanics and its mystery)

 Any body who wants to criticize science and scientists should first learn fully about the subject and then only go ahead with the criticism.
 He or she should also have a fair knowledge about science culture.
 There are certain rules on how you can go about in conducting scientific research which most of the scientists follow.
 There are peer reviews to see and supervise whether the procedures followed by scientists in their work are correct or not and whether the results are obtained in the right way or not.
 Anybody can repeat scientists' experiments and find out whether he or she can reproduce the same results.
 In a way scientific research and results have to withstand the tests of time.